Definitions

 This page describes commonly used build settings and other configuration tips for popular build tools and project architectures.
 Your particular settings may be different.

-You can also check out common configurations for monorepos, generic JavaScript SPAs, ignoring builds, and using environment variables with frameworks.
+As a framework user, you can also check out common configurations for monorepos, generic JavaScript SPAs, ignoring builds, and using environment variables with frameworks.
+As a framework author, explore our frameworks API to get started with defining how your framework deploys sites to Netlify.
 For even more build configuration advice and to ask questions of your own, visit our Support Forums.

 # Definitions